Cipherbunker/Diy-Spotify/README.md

-You will need to host the html5 audio player open Android studio and insert the code provided.
+You will need to host the html5 audio player. open Android studio and insert the code provided.

+activity_main.xml

+MainActivity.JavaAndroid

+Manifest.xml

-I run mine on a hfs file server that needs a user name and password I would reccoment setting up a user just for the app in hfs file server (I use a user named phone) add the user name and password into the code
+I run the Html5 audio player on a hfs file server that needs a user name and password. recommend setting up a user just for the app in hfs file server (I use a user named phone) add the user name and password into the code